WWE’s Most Shocking Betrayals (Ranked 25 to 1)

 3. Shawn Michaels Betrays Marty Jannetty

-Shawn Michaels delivered one of wrestling’s classic betrayals on a 1992 episode of the Barber Shop.
+Shawn Michaels delivered one of wrestling’s classic betrayals on the January 11, 1992 episode of the Barber Shop.
 Pretending to reconcile with his Rockers partner Marty Jannetty, Michaels instead superkicked him and threw him through a glass window.
 The moment shocked fans and ended The Rockers, launching Michaels as the Heartbreak Kid.
 Jannetty was written out with injuries before returning later to feud with Michaels.
-The infamous Bobby Heenan commentary, claiming Jannetty tried to escape, added to the spectacle.
+The infamous Bobby Heenan was on commentary and claimed that Jannetty tried to escape just added to the spectacle.
 The incident stands as the blueprint for tag team breakups in wrestling history.

 2. Hulk Hogan Betrays WCW